 Numerous companies have taken a hit, and are facing drastic losses due to the ongoing pandemic.
-One such company is Uber, who has reported a whopping loss of $2.9 billion in the first quarter of the year itself.
+One such company is Uber, which has reported a whopping loss of £2.43 billion in the first quarter of the year itself.
 While UberEats’ revenue has skyrocketed, it may not be enough to make up for the losses.

 Will the pandemic leave a permanent dent that can’t be recovered from?
 What is the future for Uber after the pandemic?